Vikram-max812/Quant/README.md

 - Inspected distribution of target volatility.
 Key Highlights & Learnings
 - Regime-awareness significantly improves modeling by reducing behavioral noise.
-- Yang-Zhang volatility added robustness as a feature without being used as the target.
+- Yang-Zhang volatility added robustness as a feature without being used as the target.{the yang-Zhang model was calculated separately, but not added in the final algo}
 - Separate models for different market moods outperformed single-model approaches.
 - Pipeline is modular, interpretable, and scalable to other indices and time frames.
 Conclusion